The Good Soldier Švejk: English translations

-The first translation by Paul Selver was heavily abridged, reducing the novel to about two thirds of its original length.
-Selver's translation also bowdlerized the original text, omitting paragraphs and occasionally pages that may have seemed offensive: despite this he has been praised for preserving some of the tension in the work between Literary and Common Czech.
+The first English translation, by Paul Selver, was heavily abridged, reducing the novel to about two thirds of its original length.
+Selver's translation also bowdlerized the original text, omitting paragraphs and occasionally pages that may have seemed offensive; despite this he has been praised for preserving some of the tension in the work between Literary and Common Czech.
 Cecil Parrott, former British ambassador to Czechoslovakia, produced the first unabridged translation of the work.
-The translation by Sadloň (and Book One collaborator Joyce) is the latest, American translation by a native Czech speaker.
+Parrott is a rather literal translator, sometimes unimaginatively so.
+This literalness and uncertain command of English slang registers sometimes leads Parrott into awkward-sounding English.
+The translation by Sadloň (and Book One collaborator Joyce) is the latest, an American translation by a native Czech speaker.